LADI/jack2/README.rst

 other `LADI <https://github.com/LADI/>`_ related stuff.

 For LADI specific issues, submit issues or pull request to LADI project.
+For related discussions, you are invited to join `Libera.Chat <https://libera.chat/>`_ channel #ladi

 Do not submit LADI specific issues to jackaudio project.

 JACK2 aka jackdmp is a C++ version of the JACK low-latency audio server for